SpatialPathology/ColorectalCancer-InSituPy-demo/README.md

-# 🧬 Analysis Colorectal Cancer In Situ Sequencing Dataset with InSituPy
+# 🧬 Analysis of Colorectal Cancer In Situ Sequencing Dataset with InSituPy

 > ⚠️ **Note:** This repository is currently under active development.
 Some features or notebooks may not be fully functional yet.
 Contributions and feedback are welcome!